-With a TSI score of 42 based on 2023 summer total phosphorus, this lake is rated as mesotrophic.
+With an average TSI score of 48 based on 2024 Secchi transparency and summer total phosphorus data, this lake is rated between the mesotrophic and eutrophic classification.

-Long term trends indicate that the trophic status parameters have not changed beyond minor year-to year variation since monitoring began.
+Long term trends indicate that the trophic status parameters have not changed beyond minor year-to-year variation since monitoring began.